Griffith Park – Vermont (Evening)

 MY FRIEND SAID I CAN DO THIS HIKE, I SHOULD BE ABLE TO DO IT, RIGHT?

-Contrary to popular belief, you know your body and hiking experience better than your friends.
-Whether you are a first-timer or an experienced hiker, please read our hike details page as the hike may not suite your experience level.
+We take your safety quite seriously, and would not like for you to attend a hike you’re not ready for.
+You know your body and hiking experience better than your friends.
+Whether you are a first-timer or an experienced hiker, please read our hike details page as the hike may not suit your experience level.
 We have a better experience if every hike has hikers of the intended level.